learn-co-curriculum/school-domain-querying/TUTORIAL.md

   DB[:conn].execute(sql)
 end
 ```
-Run `rspec` and your will see the next error, `undefined method insert`.
+Run `rspec` again and the `create_table` and `drop_table` specs should be passing.

+Our next error is , `undefined method insert`.
 Again, lets take a look at our `student.rb` file and see if we have reusable code.
 It looks like we have an `insert` method built for us so lets modify that and use it.
 Let's also create a helper method called `attribute_values` to keep everything organized.
 Instead of typing out all of the values in our insert method, we can call the `attribute_values` method instead.

 ```ruby
 def attribute_values